GEORGE J. TSUNIS

 Mr. Tsunis was the 2018 recipient of the “Good Scout Award” presented by the Boy Scouts of America Theodore Roosevelt Council for driving change in Nassau County.
 He was the 2018 LGBT Network honoree at its twenty-fifth anniversary gala for his commitment to promoting equality, tolerance and education to all members of all communities.

-Additionally, Mr. Tsunis was also appointed to Vice Chair of the Toys for Tots Campaign for donating his time and efforts in supporting the United States Marines with their campaign of providing holiday gifts to less fortunate children.
+Additionally, Mr. Tsunis was also appointed as Vice Chair of the Toys for Tots Campaign for donating his time and efforts in supporting the United States Marines with their campaign of providing holiday gifts to less fortunate children.
 Two Hundred fifty million children have been given toys by Toys for Tots.

 Mr. Tsunis has established the George and Olga Tsunis Fellowship for Cancer Prevention at Stony Brook University Hospital.
 In furthering their belief in education, the Tsunis also established the James and Eleni Tsunis Endowed Distinguished Academic Scholarship at Hofstra University, the James George Tsunis Memorial Scholarship at Pennsylvania College of Technology and the George James Tsunis ’92 and the Xanthi and Father Alex Karloutsos Scholarships at St. John’s University’s School of Law, where Mr. Tsunis is also a member of the university’s Loughlin Society.
 The Tsunis also created the James and Eleni Tsunis Endowed Scholarship at the Fashion Institute of Technology.
 Mr. Tsunis also underwrote the James and Eleni Tsunis Library at the Greek Orthodox Church of the Hamptons in honor of his parents.
 Mr. Tsunis is also the underwriter of the North Shore Hebrew Academy Choir Program, located in Great Neck, New York.